 All are made possible in the District of Columbia through one thing: The city’s annual budget.

 Certainly a budget that provides this wide a range of goods and services is a bit complicated.
-In 2015, DC’s budget totaled $11 billion.
-It funds more than 130 agencies performing services from recycling pickup to recreation to rental housing assistance.
+DC’s budget totals $9.4 billion, and it funds more than 80 agencies performing services from recycling pickup to recreation to rental housing assistance.
 But in some basic ways, the city’s budget is a lot like your own.

 In deciding how to spend your money, you determine your priorities.
-At the top of the list for many people are shelter, food, and transportation, but you may choose among various options where you live, what you eat and how you travel.
-So you want to examine your income, or in city budget lingo—revenue—to figure out how much money you have.
-Then given the choices you made, you review the expenses you pay every day, month or year—items such as rent or a mortgage, utilities, food, and insurance.
+Top of the list for many people are shelter, food and transportation, but you may choose among various options where you live, what you eat and how you travel.
+So you want to examine your income, or in city budget lingo’revenue’to figure out how much money you have.
+Then given the choices you made, you review the expenses you pay every day, month or year’items such as rent or a mortgage, utilities, food, and insurance.

 Are they exactly equal?
 Probably not!